Yesterday

 This week

-- Use agg with a huge font size to get high quality of GIFs....
+- Use agg with a huge font size to get high quality GIFs....

 - Megazoid specimen, showing off variable depth and stroke axes.
 I recently had the pleasure of working with David Jonathan Ross (of DJR) to create a microsite for his type family Megazoid.
 Megazoid is a big, blocky exploration of raw geometry.
 It’s such a fun typeface!
 The font...